prosch88/UFADE/README.md

 It utitilizes the awesome projects: [pymobiledevice3](https://github.com/doronz88/pymobiledevice3) and [iOSbackup](https://github.com/avibrazil/iOSbackup) to automate the acquisition of Apple mobile devices.
 Options can be selected via a dialog.

 The use of [pythondialog](https://github.com/frougon/pythondialog) is preventig the Windows compatibility atm.
 Linux and MacOS should work.
+Requires Python >= 3.11.

 More features may follow.

 <br />